Wanchai/ngx-capture/README.md

 </div>
 ```

-## There is 4 ways to use this library
+## There are 4 ways to use this library

 ### For a full element capture, use the service: